-It must have a single external cross section, in horizontal projection, of more than 9000mm2 at a point 50mm behind its forward-most point.
+It must have a minimum external cross section, in horizontal projection, of 9000mm at a point 50mm behind its forward-most point.
 Furthermore:

-- a) No part of this cross-section may lie more than 250mm or less than 135mm above the reference plane. - b) The centre of area of this section must be no more than 185mm above the reference plane and no less than 750mm forward of the front wheel centre line.
+- a) No part of this cross-section may lie more than 500mm above the reference plane. - b) The centre of area of this section must be no more than 185mm above the reference plane. - c) No part of this section may be more than 50mm below its centre of area.